 Nothing can make a parent panic more than the thought of their child coming down with a fever or season flu.
 Young children are prone to falling ill because their immune systems are not strong enough to fight toxic air and seasonal allergies.
-This pandemic has made to be more conscious about child health and their immunity.
-While seeing your child’s discomfort can be difficult, it’s important for parents to remember that fever in children is not necessarily a bad thing.
+This pandemic has made to be more conscious of child health and their immunity and benefits staying healthy.
+While seeing your child’s discomfort with fever or cold can be difficult, it’s important for parents to remember that fever in children is not necessarily a bad thing.
 A temperature below 102 degrees means that your child’s immune system is working hard to fight off an infection.
 Instead of rushing your child to a doctor, you can use a few natural home remedies to reduce your child’s fever and prevent their temperature from rising.
-Keep reading to explore how to reduce fever in child naturally and cure your child’s fever using Indian natural home remedies.
+Keep reading to explore how to reduce fever in a child naturally and cure your child’s fever using Indian natural home remedies.

 The real danger of a child running temperature isn’t the fever in itself, but dehydration – a common side-effect.
 Your child’s fever might make them sweat excessively and lose important minerals.
-This is why you need to ensure your child drinks enough fluids through the day to compensate for the electrolytes (s)he is losing.
+This is why you need to ensure your child drinks enough fluids throughout the day to compensate for the electrolytes (s)he is losing.
 A hot bowl of soup is one of the best home remedies to reduce fever in kids naturally.
 Not only is a soup full of essential vitamins and minerals, but is easier for your child to digest.
 Try avoiding instant soups as homemade is always the healthiest option.
-There are plenty of easy and healthy soup recipes which you can make in no time at all.
+There are plenty of easy and healthy soup recipes that you can make in no time at all.